 How to Draft a Purchase Agreement

 A purchase agreement is a contract generally used in transactions where the buyer is purchasing goods instead of services.
-This type of contract is most common in more complex and more expensive transactions, such as purchasing real estate or large, specialized equipment.
+This type of contract is most common in more complex and expensive transactions, such as purchasing real estate or large, specialized equipment.

 How to draft a purchase agreement

 Put simply, a purchase agreement is a contract.
-This means that once it is signed, the language is fixed and is legally binding for buyer and seller.
+This means that once it is signed, the language is fixed and is legally binding for the buyer and seller.
 At its most basic, a purchase agreement should include the following:

 • Name and contact information for buyer and seller